-Why did we form the WMS Attainment Gap Group?
+Why did we form the WMS Awarding Gap Group (previously Attainment Gap Group)?

 In September 2018, we formed the Attainment Gap Working Group to identify areas where we need to take action as a School, and to agree our approach.
 This is led by Professor Olanrewaju Sorinola, and has a rotating Student Lead, currently Jess Quimpo, BME Network President.

-To find out more about what we've doing to create lasting change, click here.
+To find out more about what we've been doing to create lasting change, click here.

 Purpose and Remit

-The Attainment Gap Working Group (AGWG) is a sub-group of the LTQC committee.
+The Awarding Gap Group (AGG) is a sub-group of the LTQC committee.